sanja-stanciulescu/OOP_TCG/README.md

 * src/
   * cards/ - contains the classes used to represent the Minion Cards and the Hero Cards
   * fileio/ - contains classes used to read data from the json files
+  * game/
-  * game/ - contains the Game Manager that distributes the play session into multiple games
+    * contains the Game Manager that distributes the play session into multiple games
-          - contains the Rounds played within one game -> this  is where the actions are handled
+    * contains the Rounds played within one game -> this  is where the actions are handled
+    * contains the Commands used to perfom each action requested
+    * contains the Error Handler that stores different Exceptions that could appear during the game
   * player/ - contains the class Player, which is to say the entity who handles the cards
   * table/ - contains the Game Table where all the cards will be put down after being chosen